 If you are looking for trilobites in Pennsylvania, the further East you go, the larger the finds tend to be.
 This is due to the older rocks in the East from when trilobites were in their prime.
 These western Pennsylvania specimens exist but can be challenging to find due to their tiny size.

 The general distributions of Trilobites in Pennsylvanian rocks, as it pertains to stratigraphy and paleoecology, are not well known (Brezinski 1989).
 They are a rare find, and I can attest to that.
 I’ve only found about a half dozen examples over the past two years of searching through local rocks.

 |Ditomopyge||scitula||(Meek & Worthen)||Brush Creek / Pine Creek|

-One of the highly interesting facts presented in Pennsylvanian Trilobites of Ohio (Report of Investigations No. 142) by D. Brezinski et al is that Ditomopyge scitula exhibits proven morphological variation across the strata.
-From the Pottsville Formation, through the Allegheny Formation until the later Conemaugh Formation, the average width of the Pygidal drops from nearly 8mm to below 6mm.
+One of the fascinating facts presented in Pennsylvanian Trilobites of Ohio (Report of Investigations No. 142) by D. Brezinski et al. is that Ditomopyge scitula exhibits proven morphological variation across the strata.
+From the Pottsville Formation through the Allegheny Formation until the later Conemaugh Formation, the average width of the Pygidal drops from nearly 8mm to below 6mm.
 This width also drops by 2mm.

 Trilobite Temporal Range